AI Risks to Children – A Quick Guide for Parents

 What you can do:

-• Explain that AI doesn’t truly understand them, even if it feels like it does.
+- Explain that AI doesn’t truly understand or care, even if it feels real.

-AI tools can show or create violent, sexual, or frightening content — sometimes with alarming realism.
-Even fake videos and images can feel deeply distressing or confusing for children.
+AI tools can show or create violent, sexual, or frightening content - sometimes with alarming realism.
+These videos and images can feel deeply distressing or confusing for children.

 What you can do: